castlemilk/benebsworth.com/content/blog/using-kustomize-in-production/index.md

 ---
-title: Using Kustomize in production
+title: Using Kustomize with CI/CD workflows
 date: "2019-04-29T22:12:03.284Z"
 author: Ben Ebsworth
-description: 'Overview of an example Next.js starter project to bootstrap front-end development'
+description: 'Utilising Kustomize in CI/CD workflows to simplify deployment and testing, and enable the representation of different environmental configuration in a streamlined way'
 labels: technology,kubernetes,developer experience
 release: false
 ---